InformaticsMatters/squonk/README.md

 Once you've done this you can benefit from the full set of unit tests.

-## Running the Travis files
-Travis runs the scripts in the `scripts` directory.
-These scripts can also be run locally.
-So, to reproduce the Travis build commands, you could move to the project root and run the build script form there: -

-    ./scripts/build.sh

-## Validating the travis file
-If you've made changes to the `.travis.yml` file it's valuable to [validate] th changes before committing.
-With the command-line utility installed
-run: -

-    travis lint .travis.tml

->   The linter is suffering from [bugs] so, for now, ignore things like
-    **unexpected key ???, dropping**.
-But it can find serious flaws.

 ## Contributing
 Currently it is not expected that third party developers will find it easy to contribute to this codebase, but that will change.
 If you are